 Deck is made of materials that feel somewhat flimsy.
 Blades occasionally make a squeaking noise for unknown reasons.

-A "green" mower that runs by rechargeable battery that can cut up to 3 acres per charge.
+A "green" mower that runs by a rechargeable battery that can cut up to 3 acres per charge.
 Very quiet to operate and smooth to ride.
 Easy to assemble and maneuver.
 12-position deck is manual and easy to adjust.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.